pytorch/botorch/docs/design_philosophy.md

 subsets ("mini-batches") the data, and by doing so is left with a stochastic approximation of the empirical loss function (with each data-batch a sample).

-In botorch, `AcquisitionFunction` modules map an input design `X` to the acquisition function value.
-Optimizing the acquisition function means optimizing the output over the possible values of `X`.
+In botorch, `AcquisitionFunction` modules map an input design $X$ to the acquisition function value.
+Optimizing the acquisition function means optimizing the output over the possible values of $X$.
 If the acquisition function is deterministic, so is the optimization problem.

 For large Neural Network models, the number of optimization variables is very